6 Surprising Facts About Quokkas

-We’ve all seen the photos that made the rounds last year: a furry little critter beams at the camera, at a leaf, at a tourist.
-From this adorable gallery—which naturally went viral—we can discern two facts: 1) that the furry little critter is called a “quokka”; and 2) that this quokka, whatever that is, must be the world’s happiest animal.
+We’ve all seen the photos that made the rounds a few years back: a furry little critter beams at the camera, at a leaf, at a tourist.
+From this adorable gallery—which naturally went viral—we can discern two facts: 1) that the furry little critter is called a quokka and 2) that this quokka must be the world’s happiest animal.
 It even says so, right there in the photo gallery.

 But life is rarely so simple.
 It may be known for its sweetness, but the quokka has a salty side.
 What is a quokka, anyway?
 How do you pronounce its name?
 And are they really that happy-go-lucky?
 Read on for a reality check, and the sobering truth behind that smile.

 Quokkas are nocturnal marsupials.
 They’re some of the smallest members of the macropod (or “big foot”) family, which also includes kangaroos and wallabies.
 The quokka clan makes its home in swamps and scrublands, tunneling through the brush to create shelters and hideouts and emerging at night to find food.

 They’re the only land mammal on Rottnest Island, and have become something of a tourist attraction.
 Quokkas were first described by Dutch sea captain Willem de Vlamingh, who reported finding “a kind of rat as big as a cat.”
 The squeamish seaman named the quokkas’ island Ratte nest (“rat’s nest”), then sailed away, presumably toward more genteel wildlife.

 As for pronunciation, dictionaries offer two options.
 North Americans usually pronounce it kwo-ka (rhymes with mocha), and everyone else says kwah-ka (rhymes with wokka wokka).
 It’s really up to you.
 Quokkas don’t care.